fermyon/developer/content/wasm-languages/swift.md

 Thanks to a recent community-led project, it is possible to [compile Swift into WebAssembly](https://swiftwasm.org/) destined either for the browser or for a WASI environment.

+## Compatibility

+The latest [5.10 version of the SwiftWasm tools](https://book.swiftwasm.org/getting-started/setup.html#installation---latest-release-swiftwasm-510) uses an older version of wasi-libc that is not supported by Spin 3+.
+Therefore, Spin 2.x is necessary for running example Swift apps at this time.
+Assuming Swift 6.0 ships with an updated wasi-libc version, compatibility with Spin 3+ should then be possible.

 ## Available Implementations

 The [SwiftWasm](https://swiftwasm.org/) project compiles Swift to WebAssembly.
 While this is a community-led project, the [stated goal](https://book.swiftwasm.org/index.html) of the project is: